Editor's Note (The View From Here)

 - By Deborah P. Moore

-Our September issue is designed to help districts get the most for their money by helping them evaluate suppliers and examine the wide range of options available to them.
-School Planning & Management’s Education Marketplace is the most comprehensive directory of products, services and suppliers for education.
+Our July Buyers’ Guide issue is designed to help institutions get the most for their money by helping them evaluate suppliers and examine the wide range of options available to them.
 This year’s directory contains product information from more than 1,800 suppliers to the education market.
-To make it easier to use, products are sorted by category, then subcategory.
+Products are sorted by category, then subcategory.
 For example, under the main category “Safety and Security,” you will find subcategories for access control systems, alarms, surveillance cameras, etc.

-The Product Index can be found on page 15.
+The Product Index can be found on page 13.
 Find the product category you are interested in, and then flip to the designated page for a list of companies who provide this product.
-Full contact information for all suppliers in the directory can be found in the Suppliers Section that begins on page 54.
+Full contact information for all suppliers in the directory can be found in the Suppliers Section that begins on page 50.
 The suppliers with bold or enhanced listings support the publication of this guide through their advertising dollars.
-The Product Showcase, starting on page 90, will give you more detailed information about the products and services available to you.
-To round out this information resource, we have included a couple of articles on effective and efficient purchasing practices.
-That section begins on page 8.
+Product Showcases, starting on page 85, will give you more detailed information about the products and services available to you.
+To round out this information resource, we have included an article on taking control of your spending, that begins on page 8.